wswsmao/stargz-snapshotter/docs/passthrough.md

 By concurrently reading chunks and caching them for batch writing, you can significantly enhance the performance of the initial image pull in passthrough mode.

+Additionally, you can control when passthrough is enabled per file using `passthrough_file_threshold` (in bytes).
+Only files whose size is larger than this threshold will use passthrough.
+The default is `0` (disabled, all files are eligible for passthrough).

 # Important Considerations

 When passthrough mode is enabled, the following configuration is applied by default, even if it is set to false in the configuration file: